16 Oct World Champion Competition Rib Recipe – Secrets to Smoking

 1/2 tsp allspice

 1 C ketchup

 1 tbsp Worchester sauce

 2 tsp coarse black pepper

 1 tsp onion powder

 In a sauce pan on medium heat mix all of the ingredients together and simmer for 15 minutes.
 Cool and store in the fridge.

 To learn more about Bill’s team smokin’ hoggz click here smokin’ hoggz

-If you like Bill’s rub, you may also enjoy our own rub that’s behind many of our championship victories.
+If you like Bill’s rub, you may also enjoy that’s behind many of our championship victories.